memphis-iis/mofacts/docs/DEPLOYING.md

 $ sudo mv mofacts.tar.gz mofacts.tar.gz.deployed
 ````

-Now that the bundle has been extracted, any node.js packages requiring native
+Now that you have extracted the bundle, you need to rebuild any node.js
-OS support need to be rebuilt.
-MoFaCT doesn't use of packages like that
+packages requiring native OS support.
+MoFaCT doesn't use of packages like
-directly, but meteor uses the `fibers` package:
+that directly, but meteor uses the `fibers` package:

 ````
 $ sudo rm -fr bundle/programs/server/node_modules/fibers
 $ sudo npm install fibers@1.0.1
 ````

-As a final step, the ownership of all involved files should be changed.
+As a final step, you should insure the ownership of all involved files is
+correct.

 ````
 $ sudo chown -R www-data:www-data *